andikasafri/module-3-andikasafri/README.md

 4. **Added Comments**: I added comments in the `onRandomRecipe` function to describe what each section of code is doing.
 5. **Testing**: Completed testing to ensure no bugs in the working of the button and recipe updates.

-#### What's Next

-1. **Preparing API Integration**: I'll begin learning the use of TheMealDB API to later pull real recipe data from it.

 #### What was Hard

 - **Getting Used to the Code**: Since some of the setup was already done, I needed extra time to understand how everything worked together.
 Breaking it down step by step really helped.